docker-library/docs/postgres/content.md

 $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d %%IMAGE%%
 ```

-This image includes `EXPOSE 5432` (the postgres port), so standard container linking will make it automatically available to the linked containers.
 The default `postgres` user and database are created in the entrypoint with `initdb`.

 > The postgres database is a default database meant for use by users, utilities and third party applications.
 >